Xstrata investor Knight Vinke rejects Glencore proposal

-LONDON Activist fund Knight Vinke, a top shareholder in takeover target Xstrata XTA.L, said on Sunday it rejected commodity trader Glencore's (GLEN.L) revised takeover proposal and called on Xstrata directors to "seek the highest possible price".
+LONDON Activist fund Knight Vinke, a top shareholder in takeover target Xstrata, said on Sunday it rejected commodity trader Glencore's revised takeover proposal and called on Xstrata directors to "seek the highest possible price".

 Glencore on Friday proposed raising its bid to 3.05 new shares for every Xstrata share held, from 2.8, while making other changes including a move to place its own Chief Executive Ivan Glasenberg at the helm of the combined group.